ffwff/hana/DOCUMENTATION.md

 Each time you call a record, the record's `constructor` function gets called instead, and will pass the record in addition to your arguments.
-I recommend using `self` to denote the argument containing the record.
+I recommend using `self` to denote the argument containing the record. **You must return the record (self) manually in the constructor.**

 To delete a record's key, simply set the key to `nil`.